 DIY Playing Card Love Notes

 The blogger behind the site 52 Reasons I Love You has a great idea on how to show you love or appreciate someone.
 What you do is purchase a pack of playing cards.
 On each card, you write down one reason why you love or appreciate that person.

-I actually did something similar for my husband using a pack of index cards.
+I did something similar for my husband using a pack of index cards.
 This was even easier because I didn't have to print and glue my sentiments onto a playing card.
-I simply wrote directly on the index card and then combined several of them together.
+I simply wrote directly on the index card and then combined several of them.